 That promise we are resolved to fulfill.

 The scope of leasehold operations has increased from 12 municipalities in 1966, involving 15,691 palay farmers working in an area of 38,473 hectares, to 142 municipalities involving 180,674 palay farmers working a total area of 422,517 hectares.
 Share tenants benefited totaled 118,407 with a loan volume under the supervised credit program equivalent to P24.9 million.
 Palay production in land reform areas increased from 49 to 61.5 cavans for the first crop and from 41 to 64 cavans for the second crop.

-Side by side with the operations in leasehold areas was the effort to upgrade land settlement projects in Bukidnon, Lanao, Cotabato and Palawan.
-Rehabilitation work as well as initial effort to transform hostile wilderness into liveable and dynamic communities were undertaken.
+Side-by-side with the operations in leasehold areas was the effort to upgrade land settlement projects in Bukidnon, Lanao, Cotabato, and Palawan.
+Rehabilitation work as well as initial effort to transform hostile wilderness into livable and dynamic communities were undertaken.
 The Land Authority has coordinated with other government agencies in the relocation of families in favor of the release of the area for the Greater Manila Terminal Food Market and the Quezon City National Park.

 Land Capability and Classification

 Aerial photogrammetry has been undertaken by the Land Authority in collaboration with some government agencies and a private firm.
 An aggregate area of 13 million hectares in Central Luzon, Panay Island, Mindanao, and Palawan has been completely photographed.
 The importance of aerial photogrammetry has been recognized not only for the purpose of land reform but also for regional socioeconomic planning,